 Making healthcare more digital means patients and doctors have full transparency.
 The app can store health history that can be shared with online and offline doctors.

 Searching for the right cloud provider

 As the vision for TeleClinic grew, the company was looking for cloud infrastructure services to manage the solution.
 It would have to be highly secure, due to strict data protection laws in Germany.
 TeleClinic reviewed several providers, and ultimately applied and was accepted to the IBM Global Entrepreneur program, which helped with go-to-market support, business mentorship, services, discounts, technical guidance and networking opportunities.

 Now the TeleClinic solution is implemented on the IBM Cloud infrastructure in the Frankfurt, Germany, data center and includes the IBM Cloudant NoSQL database component.

 IBM is one of the few providers that can provide an infrastructure that is allowed to host German healthcare data.

 Giving doctors a helping hand

-The Bluemix platform provides the scalability and flexibility that TeleClinic needs to add more capacity or services.
+The IBM Cloud Platform provides the scalability and flexibility that TeleClinic needs to add more capacity or services.
 The company is currently considering employing Watson to determine if patients may be at risk for diseases.
 For example, if someone has high blood pressure, they’re smoking and have gained weight, Watson would predict the likelihood of diabetes.
 Watson could also act as a doctor’s helping hand in analyzing symptoms, but would not replace a doctor.